-Need an actual Artist-player who has the skill of a Composer; the craft of an Orchestrator-remixer, the sensitivity of a Poet who happens to play a wicked guitar with an original voice?
+Need a producer-composer who has the craft of an orchestrator, the sensitivity of a poet who also happens to play a wicked guitar with an original voice?
 Nice to meet you. :-)

-I began as a child sitting for days at my Grandparents piano imitating Beethoven...moved on to Chopin and eventually studied all the classics and, somewhere along the way picked up a guitar.
+I began as a child sitting for days at my Grandparents piano imitating Beethoven...moved on to Chopin and, somewhere along the way, picked up a guitar.

-While my roots are planted deeply within classical structures, art-music and the craft of orchestration as a whole -be it traditional ensemble pieces or forays into soundscape creations- my romance has always been with imitative, experimental guitar work.
-While playing Beethoven during the day, at night I devoured the stylings of modern and mystical electric guitar gods.
-Throughout the years I've found my own voice both as a player and composer and I've no doubt that my professionalism, talent and maturity will bring a level of uniqueness to your work.
+While my roots are planted deeply within classical structures, popular music as well as art-music and the craft of orchestration as a whole -be it traditional ensemble pieces or forays into soundscape creations- my romance has always been with imitative, experimental electric guitar work.
+While playing Beethoven during the day, at night I devoured the stylings of modern and mystical electric guitar gods and can emulate just about any style you may prefer, from Jerry Reed to Wes Montgomery to Steve Vai.
+Throughout the years I've found my own voice as a guitar, piano, wind instrument player / composer and I've no doubt that my diversity, professionalism and maturity will bring a level of uniqueness to your work.

 ReviewsEndorse Tobias H. Reese

 Q: What's the biggest misconception about what you do?